(This is the first of two parts!)

 In addition to lacking Bilko’s conscience, O’Rourke, as played by Forrest Tucker, was much more physically imposing than the owlish, bespectacled Phil Silvers.
 As Leslie Nielsen would over a decade later, Tucker suddenly emerged as a comedy star satirizing the dead-serious western and military roles he’d been doing for 25 years.
 The unique Larry Storch had the role of his career as Corporal Agarn.
 He was given ample opportunity to display his knack for dialects and mimicry, playing as many as 5 different roles in an episode ("El Diablo").
 Ken Berry, with his experience as a dancer, made his pratfalls look downright graceful and had a clueless expression to rival Paul Ford's.
 The entire cast was strong, with Frank de Kova and Bob Steele also veterans of numerous serious western roles.

 |Ken Berry as Captain Parmenter as "Beauregard Clayton"..|

-Unfortunately F TROOP would decline in season two, as Parmenter became smarter, Agarn became much dumber, and O’Rourke developed Bilko’s “heart of gold”.
-Not that season two was bad; just disappointing after the superb season that preceded it, and way too conventional.
-Combined with a time slot change (following a fading BATMAN), and a lack of support from its studio (Warner Brothers) it was too much to overcome and F TROOP was cancelled in 1967.
+Unfortunately F TROOP would decline a bit during season two, as Parmenter became smarter, Agarn became much dumber, and O’Rourke developed Bilko’s “heart of gold”.
+Not that the second season was bad--just disappointing after the superb collection that preceded it, and way too conventional.
+Combined with a time slot change (following a fading BATMAN), and a lack of support from its studio (Warner Brothers) it was too much to overcome and F TROOP ended its run in 1967.